KCTS-TV: Programming

 KCTS is perhaps best known for producing/distributing the popular PBS Kids show Bill Nye the Science Guy, as well as other programs such as Students by Nature (not a PBS-distributed program), The Miracle Planet, cooking shows by Nick Stellino, Chefs A' Field, and the annual televised high school academic competition KYVE Apple Bowl.

+KCTS produced KCTS Connects, a weekly half-hour public affairs program hosted by longtime personality Enrique Cerna, from 2000 until its 2012 cancellation.
+After the merger with Crosscut, KCTS started airing a weekly one-minute news report named Crosscut Now circa 2019; it was increased to 10 minutes in 2023 and was renamed The Newsfeed the following year upon the branding unification into Cascade PBS.

 KCTS was among a number of PBS member stations to air the controversial "Sugartime!" episode of Postcards from Buster, a spinoff of Arthur about a cartoon rabbit named Buster Baxter, who travels the country with his father and interacts with children from different cultures and in different family structures.
 The episode had been removed from PBS Kids Go!'s national broadcast schedule after PBS received a critical letter from then-newly-appointed Education Secretary Margaret Spellings, who was upset that Buster was visiting a Vermont family headed by two women.
 WGBH, the Boston-based PBS affiliate and original producer of the program, subsequently made the episode available to stations that still wished to air it on an individual basis.